Unwanted (album): Reception

 Unwanted was met with mostly positive reviews from critics.
-At Metacritic, which assigns a weighted average rating out of 100 to reviews from mainstream publications, this release has an average score of 72 based on 7 reviews, meaning that it has received "generally favorable reviews".
-Fellow music aggregator AnyDecentMusic? likewise gave the album an average score of 7.2/10.
+At Metacritic, which assigns a weighted average rating out of 100 to reviews from mainstream publications, the release has an average score of 72 based on seven reviews, meaning that it has received "generally favorable reviews".
+Fellow music aggregator AnyDecentMusic? likewise gave the album an average score of 7.2/10, based on ten reviews.

 Calling the record "bold and unapologetic," Elly Watson of DIY magazine felt that Unwanted was a "defiant expression of darker emotions".
 Watson gave the album a four-out-of-five stars and concluded that it comprised "pop-punk anthem[s] your ‘00s faves wish they could’ve written".
 In a four-out-of-five star review for Dork magazine, Martyn Young wrote that "Unwanted is the ultimate realisation of their journey from eighties-indebted indie-pop to full-on pop-punk giants" and that it was "poised to take Pale Waves to new stratospheric levels".
-Young appreciated that the album built off the aesthetic of their previous record, Who Am I?, all the while being "bigger and heavier" than its predecessor.
-In a four-out-of-five star review for The Times, Lisa Verrico, too, compared the album to Who Am I?, feeling that Unwanted was more consistent; like Young, Verrico also noted the release's "genuine heaviness", which she attributed to Zakk Cervini's production work.
-James Hickie of Kerang magazine contend that "the music [on Unwanted] is a spry sugar rush of squeaky clean riffs and melodies that are easy to love but hard to forget."
-Arguing that the record represented "the most rocking Pale Waves have sounded", Hickie wrote that Unwanted "takes all of the characteristics of the band’s sound and ratchets them up another grandstanding level".
-He ultimately gave the record four out of five stars.
+Young appreciated that the album built off the aesthetic of their previous record, Who Am I?, all the while being heavier, sonically, than its predecessor.
+In a four-out-of-five star review for The Times, Lisa Verrico, too, compared the album to Who Am I?, feeling that Unwanted was more consistent.
+Like Young, Verrico also noted the release's "genuine heaviness", which she attributed to Zakk Cervini's production work.
+James Hickie of Kerang magazine contended that Unwanted was replete with "squeaky clean riffs and melodies that are easy to love but hard to forget."
+Hickie ultimately gave the record four out of five stars.